wilcoxen-courses/e110-github/README.md

 with the date.
 It's not a very interesting file but it's useful as practice in adding a new file to a repository.

-1. Commit `done.md` to the repository using either Atom or GitHub Desktop.
+1. Commit `done.md` to the repository.

 ### Submitting